 Since Hashimoto’s disease is an autoimmune disorder, antibodies against thyroid proteins (thyroid peroxidases and thyroglobulin) may be elevated, but not always.
 If your antibodies are elevated, you have the diagnosis.
 But, if antibodies are negative, it does not rule out Hashimoto’s disease.
 This is a complex disorder and should be evaluated thoroughly using all diagnostic modalities to obtain a complete clinical picture.

 How we test for Hashimoto’s disease

 At Angel Longevity Medical Center, we do comprehensive thyroid testing including free T4, free T3, reverse T3, antibodies against thyroid peroxidase enzyme, and thyroglobulin antibodies.
 We also have the patient take their basal body temperature, another clinical indicator of thyroid function.

 The right tests and an early diagnosis can help halt the progression of the disease and heal the inflammation in your thyroid gland, thus preserving as much thyroid function as possible.

 This autoimmune disease has a root cause in each patient, and it is not necessarily the same for everyone.
 Identifying the personalized trigger for each patient is what we do.
 We use what is called an integrative functional medicine approach – which is designed to thoroughly investigate and determine the cause of the condition and the appropriate treatment.

-Once diagnosed, our hashimotos disease treatment in Los Angeles should begin immediately if the thyroid gland is to be saved.
+Once diagnosed, our hashimotos disease treatment should begin immediately if the thyroid gland is to be saved.
 If left untreated, it can lead to other health problems, such as heart conditions, severe depression, chronic fatigue syndrome, and more.
 These may not be amenable to standard treatment with an antidepressant, pain killers, or heart medications.

 What are the natural treatments for Hashimoto’s disease?